br3nd4nn34l/CSC263-Winter-2016/README.md

 		* Kruskal's Algorithm
 		* Prim's Algorithm

 This repository contains all the problem sets I've done for the course.
+I frequently collaborated with [TominF6453](https://github.com/TominF6453/) on these assignments.